Hugo-Robalino/Gene-mutation-name-standardization/README.md

 # Gene-mutation-name-standardization
 The main goal of this project is to translate from gene mutation description in natural language into the HGVS standardized nomenclature.
 The scope of the project was focused on aminoacid substitutions.

-The following files create the (synthesized) datasets based on the [gene mutation patterns](https://github.com/Erechtheus/GenerateMutationData/blob/main/data/mutationfinder.txt) for the learning step by the model based on [BioBART](https://github.com/GanjinZero/BioBART).
+The following files create the (synthesized) datasets based on [gene mutation patterns](https://github.com/Erechtheus/GenerateMutationData/blob/main/data/mutationfinder.txt) for the learning step by the model based on [BioBART](https://github.com/GanjinZero/BioBART).
 The files were created to evaluate the model’s functionality when specific parts of the training data are masked.

 | File Name | Experiment | Mask |
 | --------- | ---------- | ----------- |